 How often you review your progress depends on what works best for your organization.
 You may want to start with a monthly review of your initial progress.
 Then, move to quarterly reviews and reporting on your progress to stakeholders.
-An annual review is recommend to report on outcomes and where you are relative to your baseline.
+An annual review is recommended to report on outcomes and where you are relative to your baseline.

 Things to consider in your review:

-- an analysis of key outcome data
+- An analysis of key outcome data

 Questions you want to ask:

-- Is the strategy you’ve implemented working?
+- Is the strategy you implemented working?

-- Is it achieving its intended outcomes?
+- Is your strategy achieving its intended outcomes?

 Outcomes of the review:

-- Update any of the relevant policies and procedures;
+- Update any of the relevant policies and procedures.

 - Identify different ways to communicate that will improve understanding and enable you to share updates.